chahrazedbb/OPTIMA/README.md

 ```

 ## Evaluation
+We use an adopted version of [BSBM benchmark](bizer2009berlin) where five tables Product, Offer, Review, Person and Producer are distributed among different data storage.
+The tables are loaded in five different data sources Cassandra, MongoDB, CSV, Neo4j and MySQL.

 To test OPTIMA you can use the input files and queries available in [evaluation repo](evaluation).

 ## Extensibility